Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Discussion

 .2 cm

-{\it Acknowledgments.} It is a pleasure to thank Yuanhong Guo, Song He and Yanqing Ma for interesting discussions.
+{\it Acknowledgments.} It is a pleasure to thank Yuchen Ding, Yuanhong Guo, Song He and Yanqing Ma for interesting discussions.
 This work is supported in part by the National Natural Science Foundation of China (Grants No.~11822508, 11935013, 12047503), and by the Key Research Program of the Chinese Academy of Sciences, Grant NO. XDPB15.
-We also thank the support of the HPC Cluster of ITP-CAS.
+We also thank the support of the HPC Cluster of ITP-CAS and CAS Xiandao-1 computing environment.

 \onecolumngrid